 Lessons & Drills

-You also might want to investigate software that teaches children about good posture and proper hand and wrist positions while typing.
+The best lessons move gradually by focusing on a few keys at a time and build to letter chains, words and sentences.
+Beginning to learn keyboarding can be a slow process.
+So it's important for software to have fun games to keep kids typing and practicing their new skills.
+The best software teaches children about good posture and proper hand and wrist positions while typing.
 This can help avoid future problems with carpal tunnel syndrome and various neck and back ailments.

 Help & Support

 At minimum, typing software will include a user guide or manual explaining how to use the software.
 Many keyboarding programs target home and school use, so you can find information online via FAQs and technical support.
 Email and telephone support are best for further questions.
 Only a few keyboarding programs have in-app support containing indexes, definitions and guides to using the software.